ethanuppal/makemake/README.md

 even another variable, without needing `.into()`s everywhere.
 There's also a helper `expr!` macro for building more complex expressions.

+Although version-agnostic, `makemake` does support GNU `make` features.
+If you intend your Makefiles to be extremely portable (although even macOS comes with GNU `make`), avoid those features as you would when writing Makefiles by hand.

 ## Usage

 Run this command in your rust project root: